exo-addons/salesforce-integration/README.md

 Configuration
 -------------

-oauth.salesforce.clientId=3MVG9Rd3qC6oMalU6h9PD3dpIB7AXRLwl8iwMAPfzStu
-oauth.salesforce.clientSecret=9140283238048111603
+Open the configuration file of your Platform server ../gatein/conf/exo.properties Add the following variables:

+oauth.salesforce.clientId=xxxxxx
+oauth.salesforce.clientSecret=zzzzzz
 oauth.salesforce.redirectUri=https://serverName:8443/salesforce-extension/oauth/_callback

-The `oauth.salesforce.clientId` parameter is the `Client ID` and The `oauth.salesforce.clientSecret` parameter is the `client Secret` are generated when setup the connected application to sales force see Setup the Application section The `oauth.salesforce.redirectUri` parameter is the `redirect Uri` used for OAuth flows to pass an access token to query the salesforce from exo server
+The `oauth.salesforce.clientId` parameter is the `Client ID`.
+The `oauth.salesforce.clientSecret` parameter is the `client Secret`.
+`Client ID` and `client Secret` are generated when setup the connected application to Salesforce see Setup the Application section
+The `oauth.salesforce.redirectUri` parameter is the `redirect Uri` used for OAuth flows to pass an access token to query the salesforce from exo server.

 Add Apex triggers
 -----------------